bangalorebyte-DS-PT-FEB/Perceptron-and-MLP/README.md

 **Exercise**

-Try the MLPClassifier on the XOR dataset (Its just five rows of data, can be found in the MLP chapter of deeplearning book I have linked above.
-Also try the MLPClassifer on the Telecom Dataset for handson practice for parameter turning.
+- Try the Pecptron and MLPClassifier on the XOR dataset (Its just five rows of data, can be found in the MLP chapter of deeplearning book I have linked above.

+- Also try the MLPClassifer on the Telecom Dataset for handson practice for parameter turning.
 Remember: You must scale the X_Test AND X_Train data before fitting.)